Ichwour/Customer-Spend-Progression-Analysis/README.md

 The result table adds another layer: in many top cases, the threshold was crossed through a single large basket after relatively low previous cumulative revenue.
 Therefore, the business should distinguish between customers who become high-value gradually and customers who cross the threshold suddenly due to one premium purchase.

-The first purchase is excluded from this analysis because the goal is to detect customers who became high-value after repeated purchase behavior, not customers who were already high-value from the first order.
 ---

 # Analysis 3: Spend Uplift Detection